What type of novels do you write?

 What different projects do you have in the works?

 Growing up in Colorado, I have always been interested in stories of the Plains Indians and Wild Wild West, but what truly sparked my interest was digging into the history of my great ancestor, Thomas B. Marquis.
-Dr. Marquis (1869–1935) was a physician, author, photographer, and important chronicler of the 19th Century American West.
+Dr. Marquis (1869–1935) was a physician, ethnographer, author, photographer, and important chronicler of the 19th Century American West.
 He practiced medicine in Montana, was with the U. S. Medical Corps during World War I, and served as physician on the Tongue River-Cheyenne Indian reservation after the war.
 Because of his interest in Plains Indians, he eventually gave up his medical practice and devoted full time to learning Indian sign language, gathering historical data from the Northern Cheyenne, and writing about their culture and the Plains Indian wars.
 During the course of his career among the Northern Cheyenne, he interviewed many old warriors who had participated in the 1876 Battle of the Little Bighorn.
 He realized that these interviews could eventually lead to a book about the Custer Battle participants that would take into account both the Indian and U.S. Army perspective and dispel many Custer myths.
 Eventually, Marquis moved to Lodge Grass on the Crow Indian Reservation to interview Custer’s Crow Scouts, and to be able to see and study the actual battlefield.
 The Indians trusted him, allowed him to photograph them, and told him things via sign language that they would reveal to no one else.
 His books include Memoirs of a White Crow Indian (1928), Wooden Leg: A Warrior Who Fought Custer (1931), Two Days After the Custer Battle (1935), Custer, Cavalry and Crows (1975), Keep the Last Bullet for Yourself: the True Story of Custer’s Last Stand (1976), and many other works.
 It is because of Thomas B. Marquis that my protagonist, Joe Higheagle, and his curmudgeonly grandfather, John Higheagle, were created and why I weave the Cheyenne, Custer, and the Little Big Horn into my books.
 The Northern Cheyenne loved Thomas B. Marquis like a brother and he loved them back.
 Like him, I greatly admire the Cheyenne Indians, the finest horse people of the Great Plains along with the Comanche.

 Who are your favorite authors?

 In terms of literature and literary fiction, I am a great admirer of Hawthorne, Fitzgerald, Hemingway, Steinbeck, A.B.
 Guthrie, Jr., Michael Shaara, Larry McMurtry, E.L.
 Doctorow, and Charles Frazier.
 For non-fiction my roster of greats includes Robert Utley, Stephen Ambrose, Shelby Foote, Kevin Duffus, Ben Macintyre, S.C.
 Gwynne, Erik Larson, and Hampton Sides.
 My favorite commercial fiction writers are Frederick Forsyth, Gore Vidal, James Clavell, Dennis Lehane, Daniel Silva, Preston and Child, Ken Follett, Stephen Hunter, Richard North Patterson, Kyle Mills, Michael Crichton, and early Grisham.
-I tend to gravitate towards authors who tell stories in the same way I do and to subject matter dealing with my areas of research interest in the Pirates, Plains Indian Wars, World War II, the War on Terror, and modern science with a geological, biological, or paleontological component.
+I tend to gravitate towards authors who tell stories in the same way I do and to subject matter dealing with my areas of research interest in WWII, Pirates, Plains Indian Wars, the War on Terror, and modern science with a geological, biological, or paleontological component.